mozilla/application-services/docs/howtos/passing-protobuf-data-over-ffi.md

 ---

-Unfortunately, if T is merely *convertable* to something from msg_types.proto, this adds a bunch of boilerplate.
+Unfortunately, if T is merely *convertable* to something from mylib_msg_types.proto, this adds a bunch of boilerplate.

-Say we have the following msg_types.proto:
+Say we have the following mylib_msg_types.proto:

 ```proto
 message HistoryVisitInfo {